-The document has value because it may provide a researcher with a clue to use in his genealogy research but the researcher will need to do his own investigation into extant records.
+The document has value because it may provide a researcher with a clue to use in genealogy research but will need to do their own investigation into extant records.

 Collection is open to all researchers.
 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.

 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

 Born at Glenwood, Nelson County, Virginia, Alexander Brown was deafened while serving in the Confederate Army in the explosion of a powder-boat near Fort Fisher, N.C.
 He married Caroline Augusta Cabell and after her death, Sarah Randolph Cabell.
 He was the author of The Genesis of the United States, The First Republic in America, The Cabells and Their Kin and other works.

 4.00 Linear Feet

 1,434 items purchased from Alfred Mongin, Brooklyn, New York, 10/1962.